bjtn1/dotfiles/README.md

-This is my personal dotfiles.
-More coming soon
+These are my personal dotfiles managed by chezmoi.
+Pics coming soon